How to Stop Feeling Like a Fraud at Work

 The primary problem for leaders is that if you feel like a fraud, your executive presence – your communication – will suffer.
-Here are a few thoughts and tips I’ve used successfully myself and with clients on how to deal with imposter syndrome:
+Exuding confidence, particularly during periods of disruption, is critical to success in business and life.

-As I noted, 70 percent of people at some point feel fraudulent.
-And this is true at every level of an organization.
-I work with CEOs and other very senior leaders who feel this way.
-In fact, the higher you rise in an organization, the more likely you are to feel less than qualified, especially in the beginning.
+As I noted, more than 80 percent of people at some point feel fraudulent.
+And this is true at every level of an organization, from front-line manager to CEO.
+In fact, from my experience, the higher you rise in an organization, the more likely you are to feel less than qualified, especially in the beginning.

-Howard Schultz, the CEO of Starbucks, said that he and other CEOs talk about feeling like imposters in their roles.
-“Very few people,” he said, “whether you’ve been in that job before or not, get into the seat and believe today that they are now qualified to be the CEO.
+Howard Schultz, the former CEO of Starbucks and presidential candidate, said that he and other CEOs talk about feeling like imposters in their roles: “Very few people, whether you’ve been in that job before or not, get into the seat and believe today that they are now qualified to be the CEO.
 They’re not going to tell you that, but it’s true.”

 2. Stop comparing yourself

-There will always be people who are better and worse than we are, but we tend to compare ourselves with those who seem to have it all together.
-There is no upside in this comparison unless you are using someone as a role model to motivate you.
-Remember, they too have moments of deep insecurity.
+There will always be better and worse people than we are, but we tend to compare ourselves with those who seem to have it all together.
+There is no upside in this comparison unless you use someone as a role model to motivate you.

 3. Express your fears